Sandelier/AnimePlanet-Stats-Visualizer/README.md

 To change the colors of each block, you would have to modify the codes in "chaptersRead.js,"  "makeBarChart.js," or "makeDoughnutChart.js" yourself.
 I am thinking of making a setting file where you can easily set options to your liking.

+If you want to use the graphs on your animeplanet bio, then you need to upload the images to some image-sharing website, for example, Imgur.
 ## Important

 If you want to use the same fonts as AnimePlanet uses, then you need to install the fonts located in `creteStats/create/fonts.rar` into your computer.
 And well, the reason why you need to do it this way is because it seems the "node-canvas" can't seem to be able to use the "registerFont" method; instead, it's only able to find the font if it's installed on the machine.